Temporary event notice

 TENs in the local area

-Make sure licensing is selected.
+Make sure licensing is selected (under search).
 Choose the category 'temporary event notices'.
 You can also search on other criteria such as the address of the premises.